IJA-5/Archival-Resilience--Keeping-Time/README.md

 Explanations about unions in general in the netherlands, and how they functioned can be found in the following source: [5](#5)

  #### <a name="2.3-Vakverenigingen-distribution-of-work-week"></a> 2.3 Vakverenigingen and the distribution of the work week

-- 30 urige workweek (Now being implemented in some areas of the world) VS 48 hour workweek
+- 30 hour workweek (Now being implemented in some areas of the world) VS 48 hour workweek
 - the weekend
 - 9 to 5
 - lunch hour